Nonparametric modal regression: Prediction sets

-Figure~\ref{Fig::h} gives an example this rule when $\alpha=0.05$, i.e., when minimizing the size of the estimated 95\% uniform prediction set.
-Here we actually use cross-validation to obtain the size of the prediction set; namely, we use the training set to estimate the modal manifolds and then use the validation set to estimate the width of prediction set.
+Our proposal is to select $h$ by Figure~\ref{Figh} gives an example this rule when $\alpha=0.05$, that is, when minimizing the size of the estimated 95\% uniform prediction set.
+Here, we actually use cross-validation to obtain the size of the prediction set; namely, we use the training set to estimate the modal manifolds and then use the validation set to estimate the width of prediction set.
 This helps us to avoid overfitting.
 As can be seen, there is a clear trade-off in the size of the prediction set versus $h$ in the left plot.
 The optimal value $h^*=0.07$ is marked by a vertical line, and the right plot displays the corresponding modal regression estimate and uniform prediction set on the data samples.

 In the same plot, we also display a local regression estimate and its corresponding 95\% uniform prediction set.
 We can see that the prediction set from the local regression method is much larger than that from modal regression.
 (To even the comparison, the bandwidth for the local linear smoother was also chosen to minimize the size of the prediction set.)
 This illustrates a major strength of the modal regression method: because it is not constrained to modeling conditional mean structure, it can produce smaller prediction sets than the usual regression methods when the conditional mean fails to capture the main structure in the data.
 We investigate this claim theoretically, next.